danwflynn/reversi/README.txt

-PART 2 AT THE BOTTOM
+PART 3 AT THE BOTTOM

-IMPORTANT:
 The testing of this code base is split into files that serve different purposes.
 ReversiModelTests is all the testing done alongside the development of the components of the reversi model.
 ReadOnlyReversiModelTests is for tests focusing on the ReadOnly version of the model.